Out and About - Attractions in Cape Town

 University of Cape Town

-Carmichael Guesthouse is the ideal place to stay, for those visiting students or for those attending conferences on the campus of the University of Cape Town, as it is in walking distance from the House.
+Carmichael House is the ideal place to stay, for those visiting students or for those attending conferences on the campus of the University of Cape Town, as it is in walking distance from the Boutique Hotel.

 Cape Town boasts a number of world class Golf Courses.
-Golf Courses in close proximity to Carmichael Guesthouse are Mowbray Golf Course and Rondebosch Golf Course,both being 18 holes.
+Golf Courses in close proximity to Carmichael House are Mowbray Golf Course and Rondebosch Golf Course,both being 18 holes.

-Newlands Cricket Grounds / Stadium is THE Cape Town venue for Test Cricket, Super Sport Series, T 20 and Internationals.
+Newlands Cricket Grounds is THE Cape Town venue for Test Cricket.
 This world class stadium is arguably South Africa’s best and certainly in an amazing setting with the backdrop of the mountains.
-Carmichael Guesthouse is a mere 2.5 km away, with a host of transport options and the perfect location to make sure you catch the game.
+Carmichael House is a mere 2.5 km away, with a host of transport options and the perfect location to make sure you catch the game.

 Kirstenbosch Botanical Gardens